Amod Kanth

-Amod K. Kanth is an Indian social activist and advocate for child rights.
-He is a former Indian Police Service (IPS) officer and the founder of NGO Prayas.
+Amod K. Kanth is a former Indian Police Service (IPS) officer and the founder of the NGO Prayas.

-Kanth joined the IPS in 1974 and served in various positions, primarily in Delhi, during a law enforcement career that spanned more than three decades.
-He attained the rank of Director General of Police (DGP) of Goa, followed by DGP of Arunachal Pradesh.
+Kanth joined the IPS in 1974, serving primarily in Delhi, and attained the rank of Director General of Police (DGP) for Goa and subsequently for Arunachal Pradesh.

 Education

-He holds a BA in history from M.S.
-College, Motihari, an MA in history from Patna University, and an LLB from Delhi University.
+Kanth holds a B.A. in history from M.S.
+College, Motihari, a Master of Arts in history from Patna University, and an LL.B. from Delhi University.

-1974 to 1988 – Police career
+Career

-Kanth held several posts, including those of DGP of Goa and DGP of Arunachal Pradesh.
-He received the President's Police Medal and a Gallantry Award for protecting civilians during the Delhi riots.
+Kanth received the President's Police Medal and a Gallantry Award for protecting civilians during the 1984 anti-Sikh riots.
 He was involved in multiple investigations, including those into the assassinations of Rajiv Gandhi and Lalit Maken, as well as cases related to narcotics and child abuse.

-1988 to 2019 – Prayas and other causes

-In 1988, Kanth founded Prayas, an organisation which focused on the welfare, education, and protection of children, youth, women and other vulnerable groups through development activities involving individuals, corporations, NGOs and the government.
+In 1988, Kanth founded Prayas, an organization established to address the welfare, education, and protection of children, youth, women and other vulnerable groups.
 Prayas JAC Society was established to support the welfare and rehabilitation of children in need of care and protection, as well as juveniles in conflict with the law.
-The organisation has since expanded its work to include child development and socio-economic support programmes for marginalised communities in various regions.
-In 2025, Prayas operates about 315 centres and units, including 38 homes and shelters for children, homeless people and vulnerable adults across 13 states and union territories, serving an estimated 50,000 people.
-It supports women through self-help groups, income-generation initiatives, and entrepreneurship training.
-Prayas employs 753 professionals and several hundred volunteers from India and abroad.
+The organization has since expanded its work to include child development and socio-economic support programs for marginalized communities in various regions.
+It also supports women through self-help groups, income-generation initiatives, and entrepreneurship training.

-As team leader of the National Study on Child Abuse (the Indian chapter of the UN study on Global Violence against Children), sponsored by the Government of India, UNICEF, and Save the Children UK, he was involved in research initiatives that informed national policy and program development.

-From 2007 to 2011, he was chairman of the Delhi Commission for Protection of Child Rights (DCPCR).

-He has contributed to policy discussions of the Indian Government and participated in youth-related initiatives of the UN, UNICEF, and the US government, as well as child and youth programs in India, Nepal and Bangladesh.
+He has contributed to policy discussions of the Indian Government and participated in youth-related initiatives of the UN, UNICEF, and the US government, as well as child and youth programs in India, Nepal, and Bangladesh.

-Author

-Kanth has two published books based on his police diaries: Khaki in Dust Storm and Khaki on Broken Wings.
-The first volume recounts investigations conducted during periods of political violence and security challenges, including the assassinations of Indira and Rajiv Gandhi and the Delhi riots.
-The second volume details his accounts of high-profile criminal investigations and examines the criminal justice system.
+Politics